 For the seventh grade course, students will also need the books Stories and Poems for Extremely Intelligent Children, The Adventures of Tom Sawyer, Alice’s Adventures in Wonderland, The Story of My Life (Helen Keller), and All Creatures Great and Small.
 The publisher’s Pack for this course includes all of these books plus the teacher’s guide, student’s guide, and workbook.

 This course is an excellent, age-appropriate introduction to literary analysis.
-It introduces students to the vocabulary of literary analysis as they learn about plot lines, openings, subplots, poetry, rhyme, creative writing, dialogue, autobiography, poetic elements (repetition, alliteration, assonance, and onomatopoeia), and characterization.
+It teaches students the vocabulary of literary analysis as they learn about plot lines, openings, subplots, poetry, rhyme, creative writing, dialogue, autobiography, poetic elements (repetition, alliteration, assonance, and onomatopoeia), and characterization.

 Along the way, students are learning how to brainstorm, plot a story, narrow their topic, outline, compose poetry, write short stories, write letters, write dialogue, and experiment with words to achieve the effects they want.